Assistance programs Sandusky County.

-Locate help for all expenses and bills
+Locate financial help for all bills, food, housing and more

 WSOS Community Action Agency offers residents several programs and ways to get grants and help for paying their bills.
 Some of the programs include.